 Refugee children in Syria.
 (File photo)

-As the coronavirus pandemic has rebounded around the MENA region and the globe, Palestinian refugees in war-torn Syria continue to struggle with growing poverty and economic hardship.
+As the coronavirus pandemic has rebounded around the MENA region and the globe, PRS continue to struggle with growing poverty, economic hardship, and medical neglect.

 The destruction wrought on hospitals, health centres, and pharmacies has made the situation far more alarming.
 Children, expectant women, people with chronic diseases, and the elderly have received no special attention.

 Palestinian medics and relief activists have been permanently targeted by the Syrian government forces on claims of assisting rival parties.
 Several paramedics and volunteers have also died under torture in government lock-ups.

 Displacement camps set up in northern Syria are especially vulnerable as most hospitals and medical facilities have been bombed, rendering them out of order.
 Limited access to running water, pharmacies and medical facilities means residents of these displacement camps risk to love their lives.